Probate Q&A Series

 1. Detailed Answer

 Discovering that someone has falsely claimed you authorized the sale of estate property can cause serious problems.
-North Carolina law protects estates from unauthorized actions by demanding that only a properly appointed personal representative carries out sales.
+Pennsylvania law protects estates from unauthorized actions by demanding that only a properly appointed personal representative carries out sales.
 Follow these steps immediately to safeguard the estate and your interests:

 A. Verify the Claim and Your Authority

 • Request written proof of authorization.
-A valid sale must include your signature and the estate court’s approval.
+A valid sale must include your signature and any required court approval.

-• Review your Letters of Appointment.
-Under North Carolina General Statutes Chapter 28A, a personal representative acts only with court-issued letters.
+• Review your Letters Testamentary or Letters of Administration.
+Under Pennsylvania law, a personal representative acts only with court-issued letters.
 Without them, anyone claiming otherwise has no authority.
-(See G.S.
-28A-6-2.)

-• If a fraudulent document already appears on record, ask the registrar to mark it as “questionable” and hold any further filings.
+• If a fraudulent document already appears on record, ask about available procedures for addressing the record and preventing further harm.

 C. Send a Cease and Desist Notice